Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

-The first step in the BV formalism is the specification of the fields and the antifields in the theory.
-The {\it fields} and {\it antifields} are specified by splitting the dynamical string field $\Psi$ as
+\underline{\bf{Fields and anti-fields}}: The first step in the BV formalism is the specification of the fields and the anti-fields in the theory.
+For a quick review of the BV formalism see appendix \ref{BV}.
+The fields and anti-fields are specified by splitting the dynamical string field $|\Psi\rangle$ as